Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Abstract

 \section{Abstract}

-Most existing studies on few-shot learning focus on unimodal settings, where models are trained to generalize on unseen data using only a small number of labeled examples from the same modality.
-However, real-world data are inherently multi-modal, and unimodal approaches limit the practical applications of few-shot learning.
-To address this gap, this paper introduces the Cross-modal Few-Shot Learning (CFSL) task, which aims to recognize instances from multiple modalities when only a few labeled examples are available.
-This task presents additional challenges compared to classical few-shot learning due to the distinct visual characteristics and structural properties unique to each modality.
+Most existing studies on few-shot learning focus on unimodal settings, where models are trained to generalize to unseen data using a limited amount of labeled examples from a single modality.
+However, real-world data are inherently multi-modal, and such unimodal approaches limit the practical applications of few-shot learning.
+To bridge this gap, this paper introduces the Cross-modal Few-Shot Learning (CFSL) task, which aims to recognize instances across multiple modalities while relying on scarce labeled data.
+This task presents unique challenges compared to classical few-shot learning arising from the distinct visual attributes and structural disparities inherent to each modality.
+To tackle these challenges, we propose a Generative Transfer Learning (GTL) framework by simulating how humans abstract and generalize concepts.
+Specifically, the GTL jointly estimates the latent shared concept across modalities and the in-modality disturbance through a generative structure.
+Establishing the relationship between latent concepts and visual content among abundant unimodal data enables GTL to effectively transfer knowledge from unimodal to novel multimodal data, as humans did.
+Comprehensive experiments demonstrate that the GTL achieves state-of-the-art performance across seven multi-modal datasets across RGB-Sketch, RGB-Infrared, and RGB-Depth.

-To tackle these challenges, we propose a Generative Transfer Learning (GTL) framework consisting of two stages: the first stage involves training on abundant unimodal data, and the second stage focuses on transfer learning to adapt to novel data.
-Our GTL framework jointly estimates the latent shared concept across modalities and in-modality disturbance in both stages, while freezing the generative module during the transfer phase to maintain the stability of the learned representations and prevent overfitting to the limited multi-modal samples.
-Our finds demonstrate that GTL has superior performance compared to state-of-the-art methods across four distinct multi-modal datasets: \textsc{Sketchy}, \textsc{TU-Berlin}, \textsc{Mask1K}, and \textsc{SKSF-A}.
-Additionally, the results suggest that the model can estimate latent concepts from vast unimodal data and generalize these concepts to unseen modalities using only a limited number of available samples, much like human cognitive processes.